-- 4.11 A fundamental review of parking charges and operations was undertaken in 2020/21 to standardise and rationalise parking tariffs in similar locations across the Borough.
-An extensive review of permits was also undertaken, together with an agreement to trial the new Southend Pass. - 4.12 As the country continued to operate under some level of COVID-19 related restrictions in the early part of the year, parking income along with most of the Council's income generating activities directly suffered.
+- 4.16 A fundamental review of parking charges and operations was undertaken in 2020/21 to standardise and rationalise parking tariffs in similar locations across the Borough.
+An extensive review of permits was also undertaken, together with an agreement to trial the new Southend Pass. - 4.17 As the country continued to operate under some level of COVID-19 related restrictions in the early part of the year, parking income along with most of the Council's income generating activities directly suffered.
 The Council also proactively took a local decision to directly support car parking for NHS health and care workers by providing free parking permits until the end of July 2021.
 In recognition of the national impact on income, the Government extended the sales, fees and charges compensation scheme until the end of June 2021.
-Positively in response to the relaxation of COVID-19 restrictions and more favourable weather parking income and activity for the month of June 2021 increased significantly. - 4.13 The large shortfalls in car parking income experienced in April and May has resulted in an overall estimated loss for the year against our approved budget of around £1M.
-It is clearly still very early in the financial year and the situation will be continuously monitored.
-With plans to extend the tourist season into the autumn, together with a variety of additional events scheduled it is hoped that this forecast position may improve as the year progresses.
+Positively in response to the relaxation of COVID-19 restrictions, the increase in 'staycations' this summer, along with an expanded programme of events in the town (in part due to the Welcome Back Fund), parking income has recovered considerably during the 2nd quarter of the financial year. - 4.18 The improvement in car parking income experienced in Q2, against the backdrop of low activity in April and May has resulted in an overall estimated loss for the year against our approved budget of around £0.5M.
+The situation will be continuously monitored and with plans to extend the tourist season into the autumn / winter, together with a variety of additional events scheduled it is hoped that this forecast position may improve as the year progresses.